hzheng/vimconf/README.rst

       *Solution*:

-        some submodules may require you to set up SSH for GitHub, for more information, please refer to
+        Some submodules may require you to set up SSH for GitHub, for more information, please refer to
         `github help <http://help.github.com/mac-set-up-git/>`_.